Hadoop, Big Data, NoSQL & DevOps Docker Images

 which is much easier to type and remember than the equivalent bigger commands like:

 docker run -ti -p 2181:2181 harisekhon/zookeeper

-and avoid this for more complex services like Hadoop / HBase:
+which gets much worse for more complex services like Hadoop / HBase:

 docker run -ti -p 2181:2181 -p 8080:8080 -p 8085:8085 -p 9090:9090 -p 9095:9095 -p 16000:16000 -p 16010:16010 -p 16201:16201 -p 16301:16301 harisekhon/hbase